- Internet in Komarna

 Parking in Dubrovnik:

-The closer you get to the old town the more difficult it get to find a free parking space.
+The closer you get to the old town the more difficult it get to find a parking space.
 Look out for a parking meter or a kiosk with official parking attendants.
 Here you can buy a "Parkirna Karta".
 You must mark the current date and time and then place the card behind the windscreen of your car.

 More information about parking and transport in Dubrovnik at this link.